CDL926666/1_TIBS/TIBS_EN.md

 **Advantages**

-- **Focus and Deep Breakthroughs**: Centralised innovation can focus on long-term goals and complex technologies (such as Bell Labs developing the transistor and laser).
+- Focus and Deep Breakthroughs: Centralised innovation can focus on long-term goals and complex technologies (such as Bell Labs developing the transistor and laser).
-- **Resource Integration and Scale Effect**: The company brings together top talent and equipment internally to promote systematic innovation (such as Xerox PARC).
+- Resource Integration and Scale Effect: The company brings together top talent and equipment internally to promote systematic innovation (such as Xerox PARC).
-- **High Risk Management**: The company manages major innovation risks internally, making it easier to protect intellectual property (such as Huawei 5G, NASA Moon Landing).
+- High Risk Management: The company manages major innovation risks internally, making it easier to protect intellectual property (such as Huawei 5G, NASA Moon Landing).
-- **Forming Unique Core Competitiveness**: Internal long-term accumulation of knowledge barriers makes it hard for outsiders to copy.
+- When a company learns a lot and keeps its important ideas inside for many years, it is not easy for other companies to copy what it does.

 **Applicable Scenarios**